deadmoo83/pockeTETRIS/README.md

+# pocketTETRIS Attiny167
+This version is for Digistump Digispark Pro clones with Attiny167.

+The following is the original documentation for the Attiny85 version with custom PCB.

 # pockeTETRIS
 This project originally was meant as a fathers day gift for my tetris-loving father, and I felt like it should be available for others if they want to make a pretty small tetris clone.
 This was the smallest I could make it with a big enough battery and a thick durable 3d printed housing.